-The first four weeks of the class will be an accelerated course in Homeric Greek for beginners, including students who have not previously studied Greek.
-This part of the course will consist of grammar lessons, extensive drilling and exercises, and quizzes and examinations.
-There will also be opportunities for students interested in auditory approaches that complement more customary ways of learning an ancient language – an emphasis that especially makes sense for a poem that was traditionally sung, as its opening line suggests.
-By the start of the second week, we will also begin translating actual selections from the Iliad, with the selections increasing in frequency, size and difficulty as the course advances.
+The first half will be an accelerated course in Homeric Greek.
+This part of the course will consist of grammar lessons as well as extensive drills, exercises, and quizzes.
+Greek language experience is helpful, but not required.
+There will also be opportunities for students interested in auditory approaches that complement more customary ways of learning an ancient language – an emphasis that makes sense for a poem that was traditionally sung, as its opening line suggests.
+By the start of the second week, students will begin translating actual selections from the Iliad, with the selections increasing in frequency, size, and difficulty as the course advances.

-For the summer of 2015, the first four weeks of class will be taught by Llyd Wells.
-Mr. Wells is an experienced instructor of classical Greek.
-In the numerous ancient Greek classes which he has taught in the undergraduate program at St. John'sCollegehe has worked extensively on Plato's Meno, Euripides's Bacchae and Sophocles's Oedipus Tyrannos.
-Mr. Wells’s love of ancient languages is long standing: as an undergraduate he majored in Assyriology with a focus on Old Akkadian texts.
+The first four weeks of class will be taught by Llyd Wells.
+Mr. Wells is an experienced instructor of classical Greek and has taught at the Summer Greek Institute since its inception.
+He has also worked extensively with students on Plato's Meno, Euripides's Bacchae, and Sophocles's Oedipus Tyrannos.
+Mr. Wells’s love of ancient languages is long-standing; as an undergraduate he majored in Assyriology with a focus on Old Akkadian texts.
 He also holds a Ph.D. in Oceanography.

 The final four weeks will be taught by Alan Zeitlin.
+This will be Mr. Zeitlin’s second year teaching the Summer Greek Institute.
 Mr. Zeitlin holds a Ph.D. in Classics from the University of California, Berkeley, and a degree in Law from Boalt Hall.
-He has taught numerous classes in ancient Greek, ranging from beginning to advanced, at Berkeley, Bard College, and St. John's College.
+He has taught numerous classes in Ancient Greek, ranging from beginning to advanced, at Berkeley, Bard College, and St. John's College.
 His special interests are Homer and Ancient Comedy.
 A middle fifth week will be co-taught by both Mr. Wells and Mr. Zeitlin.

-Days and Times: Monday through Friday: 9:00 am to 12:00 pm and 1:30 pm to 3:00 pm.
+Days and Times: Monday through Friday: 9:00 am to 3:00 pm, with a 90-minute lunch break.
 These times are subject to minor changes.
-Wednesdays will be a half day to allow for extra study time, as well as to provide an opportunity to attend the college lecture series, for those interested.
-In addition to the approximately 25 hours of class-time per week, students should plan on an equivalent amount of preparation-time outside of class, memorizing vocabulary and paradigms and working on translation exercises.
+Wednesdays will be a half day to allow for extra study time, as well as to provide an opportunity to attend the College’s summer lecture series, for those interested.
+In addition to the approximately 25 hours of class time per week, students should plan on an equivalent amount of preparation time outside of class, memorizing vocabulary and paradigms and working on translation exercises.

 NOTE: Participants are asked to review English syntax and memorize the Greek alphabet before the first day of class.
 They are also encouraged to read Book One of the Iliad in translation before their arrival.
 Other preliminary study material and exercises may be sent out prior to the start of the course.

-The cost of tuition is $2900.
+The cost of tuition is $2980.
 A non-refundable deposit of $250 is due after your application has been accepted.
 Deposits will be credited toward your tuition payment.
-Remember that space is limited, so please send your deposit as soon as possible to secure your spot.

 Yes, but there is limited availability.
 If you are interested in living on-campus, let us know as soon as possible.
-Living on-campus is a great way to ensure that you devote adequate time and energy to the demands of the Greek Institute.
-Because the dormitories do not have kitchens, our housing package includes a meal plan.
-Depending on the meal plan you select, the estimated housing total will be $2650.50-$3063.38.
-Please note that these values are still subject to minor changes.
+Living on campus is a way to ensure that you devote adequate time and energy to the demands of the Summer Greek Institute.
+Because the dormitories do not have kitchens, housing packages include a meal plan.
+Housing costs are between $2,660 and $3,315 for 9 weeks, depending on the meal plan you select.

-The Greek Institute is currently not-for-credit and so at this time financial aid is not available.
+The Summer Greek Institute is currently not-for-credit; therefore, financial aid is not available at this time.

-Admissions are rolling, so we accept applications on a first-come, first-serve basis.
-We encourage you to apply by February as the class size caps at fifteen students.
+Admissions are rolling; we accept applications on a first-come, first-served basis.
+We encourage you to apply as soon as you can, as the class size caps at sixteen students.